The Role of Power in Leadership

 9. Reward with words.
 Give positive feedback often.
 Our experience with leaders across industries tells us that during the course of a typical working relationship, it takes a ratio of 4:1 (4 positives for every negative) for a receiver of feedback to believe that the feedback has been fair.
 This does not mean that you have to give a team member 4 positive pieces of feedback every time you have a negative message to deliver.
 It does suggest that many of us have a long way to go in terms of acknowledging what our people are doing right.

 At the same time, when team members fail to live up to expectations, communicate and enforce your standards, but be sure to provide support along the way.
 We recommend using SBI to provide feedback in a talent conversation.
-Also, be being explicit about consequences for behavior or results that don’t meet expectations – and follow through consistently.
+Also, be explicit about consequences for behavior or results that don’t meet expectations – and follow through consistently.

 10. Teach others.
-Leveraging your full power does not mean hoarding it.
+Leveraging your full power doesn’t mean hoarding it.
 If you want to empower the people you lead, you also need to teach them how to use the power they have available to them.
 Think about the people you lead.
 What are those at the top of the list doing effectively?
 What could those at the bottom of the list be doing better?
 Use the 7 bases of power as a way to evaluate, communicate, and teach about leadership power in your organization.

 Ready to Take the Next Step?